 Most recently, Christie has worked as a dance teacher, choreographer and theater director for local New Jersey studios, instructing in jazz, ballet, lyrical, contemporary, pre-school and musical theater.
 Christie is also a dance competition judge and has critiqued most recently for Talent Explosion.
 She is very excited to be a part of the DanceWorks family!

-Amy is currently a third grade teacher in the Hopewell Valley Regional School District.
+Amy is currently a fifth grade teacher in the Hopewell Valley Regional School District.
 She is very excited to be a teacher at the wonderful studio where she learned to dance!